-Asset retirement obligations
+Asset retirement obligations ("ARO")

-In accordance with the Financial Accounting Standard Board's (the "FASB") authoritative guidance on asset retirement obligations ("ARO"), we record the fair value of a liability for a legal obligation to retire an asset in the period in which the liability is incurred with the corresponding cost capitalized by increasing the carrying amount of the related long-lived asset.
+We record the fair value of a liability for a legal obligation to retire an asset in the period in which the liability is incurred with the corresponding cost capitalized by increasing the carrying amount of the related long-lived asset.
 For oil and natural gas properties, this is the period in which the well is drilled or acquired.
-For midstream service assets, this is the period in service.
+For midstream service assets, this is the period in which the asset is placed in service.
 The ARO represents the estimated amount we will incur to plug, abandon and remediate the properties at the end of their productive lives, in accordance with applicable state laws.
 The liability is accreted to its present value each period and for oil and natural gas properties the capitalized cost is depreciated on the unit of production method or for midstream service assets depreciated over its useful life.
-The accretion expense is recorded in the line item "Accretion of asset retirement obligations" in our audited consolidated statement of operations.
+The accretion expense is recorded in the line item "Accretion of asset retirement obligations" in our consolidated statement of operations.